Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Stable Gaussian mixture BBVI

-The above formula that does not involve derivatives of $\Phi_R$ is obtained by applying integration by parts.
+The derivative-free expressions in \eqref{eq:gm-ngf} are obtained by integration by parts.
 Following the “sticking-the-landing” principle~\cite{roeder2017sticking}, the resulting expressions ensure that the variance of the stochastic estimators of the gradients vanishes as $\rho_a^{\rm GM}$ approaches the target density, i.e., when $\log \rho_a^{\rm GM} + \Phi_R \approx 0$, enabling low-variance Monte Carlo approximations near convergence.
-Moreover, the natural gradient flow involves only matrix operations of size $N_\theta \times N_\theta$, making the method computationally feasible for moderate-dimensional problems.

 In the next subsection, we present our main contribution: a stable and practical time discretization of the natural gradient flow.